$50 Off Any Repair

 If it hasn’t, leave the water turned off and call JD’s Plumbing for assistance.

-Keep in mind that faulty or old caulking could cause water from around the sink to fall through the cracks into the cabinet below.
+Keep in mind that faulty or old caulking can allow water around the sink to seep through the cracks into the cabinet below.
 Inspect your caulking for holes or wear-and-tear to see if this is the problem.

 Gurgling Drain

-If you hear your drain make gurgling noises, this usually isn’t because of a clog.
+If you hear gurgling in your drain, it’s usually not due to a clog.
 It’s often because your sink doesn’t have an air vent installed.

 Adding an air admittance valve can help solve the problem, but not all jurisdictions allow it.
 Your best bet is to call a local plumber and ask if installing this valve is an option for your sink.